mochi-hpc/mochi-doc/docs/source/bedrock/04_module.rst

 If you have programmed your own Mochi component, writing a module to make it usable with Bedrock is really not difficult.
-Such a module consists of a single dynamic library (.so) that can be implemented as show in the example bellow.
+Such a module consists of a single dynamic library (.so) that can be implemented as shown in the example bellow.

 .. literalinclude:: ../../../code/bedrock/05_cpp_module/module.cpp
    :language: cpp